XRPLF/xrpl-dev-portal/content/tutorials/manage-the-clio-server/install-clio-on-ubuntu.md

         echo "deb [signed-by=/usr/local/share/keyrings/ripple-key.gpg] https://repos.ripple.com/repos/rippled-deb focal stable" | \
             sudo tee -a /etc/apt/sources.list.d/ripple.list

     The above example is appropriate for **Ubuntu 20.04 Focal Fossa**.

 5. Fetch the Ripple repository.

         sudo apt -y update

-6. Install the Clio software package:
+6. Install the Clio software package.
+There are two options:

+    - To run `rippled` on the same machine, install the `clio` package, which sets up both:

+            sudo apt -y install clio

+    - To run Clio on a separate machine from `rippled`, install the `clio-server` package, which sets up Clio only:

-        sudo apt -y install rippled
+            sudo apt -y install clio-server

-7. Run `./clio_server config.json`.
+7. Run the Clio setup script.

+        ./clio_server config.json

-8. A Clio server needs to access a `rippled` server to run succesfully.
+8. A Clio server needs to access a `rippled` server.
 To enable communication between the servers, the config files of Clio and `rippled` need to share the following information.

-    1. Update the Clio server's config file with the following information:
+    1. Update the Clio server's config file with the connection information for the `rippled` server:

-        * The IP of `rippled` server.
-        * The port on which `rippled` is accepting unencrypted WebSocket connections.
-        * The port on which `rippled` is handling gRPC requests.

             "etl_sources":
             [
                 {
                     "ip":"127.0.0.1",
                     "ws_port":"6006",
                     "grpc_port":"50051"
                 }
             ]

+        This includes:

+        - The IP of `rippled` server.
+        - The port where `rippled` accepts unencrypted WebSocket connections.
+        - The port where `rippled` accepts gRPC requests.

         **Note** You can use multiple `rippled` servers as a data source by add more entries to the `etl_sources` section.
-Clio will load balance requests across the servers specified in the list.
-As long as one `rippled` server is up and synced, Clio will continue to extract validated ledgers.
+If you do, Clio load balances requests across all the servers in the list, and can keep up with the network as long as at least one of the `rippled` servers is synced.

-        The [example-config](https://github.com/XRPLF/clio/blob/develop/example-config.json) file accesses the `rippled` server running on the local loopback network (127.0.0.1), with the WebSocket (WS) on port 6006 and gRPC on port 50051.
+        The [example config file](https://github.com/XRPLF/clio/blob/develop/example-config.json) accesses the `rippled` server running on the local loopback network (127.0.0.1), with the WebSocket (WS) on port 6006 and gRPC on port 50051.

     2. Update the `rippled` server's config file with the following information:

         * Open a port to accept unencrypted websocket connections.

                 [port_ws_public]
                 port = 6005